frc3512/LiveGrapher/README.md

   * Contains name which is 'length' bytes long (not NULL terminated)
 * uint8_t eof
   * 1 indicates the packet is the last in the sequence; 0 otherwise

+## Issue backlog

+* Fix reconnection of same client instance to a server instance with different graphs crashing
+* Create mapping from string to array index
+  * Allows position in array to change so changing graphs on host doesn't break client
+  * Show only legend entries actually on graph
+* Protocol change from "uint64_t x" to "float x" to support 2D plots
+  * Overload with just "float y" will still exist for time-based plots
+* Features
+  * Vertical sync on graph
+  * Reconnect when graph options change to avoid crash or inconsistent graph data? (use hash of options)
+* Replace map/queue of points with wrapper class around vector?
+* Hardware accelerate QCustomPlot
+* Restore checkbox state when reopening graph selection dialog during data streaming (only send data request upon checkbox change?)
+* Connect shouldn't clear graphs whose names are the same
+* Hashing (UID) for graph names instead of ID to allow persistent reconnect for checkboxes and handle host changing available streams
+* Data tab: allow saving subset of data in window to CSV